How to Start a Business, part two

 It can be hard to “pull the plug” on a project or product idea.
 It can be difficult to let someone go that you’ve hired to help.
-When you begin to suspect the outcome you hope for isn’t going to happen, evaluate and make the decision.
+When you begin to suspect the hoped-for outcome isn’t going to happen, evaluate and make the decision.
 Don’t waste your time and energy.

 Learn to Delegate to Others:

-Learn to reach out for help and designate tasks to those who are best equipped to do them.
+Learn to reach out for help and designate tasks to team members or VAs best equipped to do them.

 (Do you need help learning how to outsource your tasks and projects?
 Download the ***FREE*** Big Business Breakthrough)

 Never Stop Learning:

 Entrepreneurs love to learn.
-They have a hunger for knowledge.
-They explore new ways of thinking and they embrace change.
+Successful entrepreneurs hunger for knowledge.
+They explore new ways of thinking, and they embrace change.

-Learning and exploring new ideas and concepts is different than chasing the new shiny object that appears and distracts you from your business.
+Learning and exploring new ideas and concepts is different than chasing the latest shiny object that appears and distracts you from your business.